High-Fidelity Data-Driven Dynamics Model for Reinforcement Learning-based Control in HL-3 Tokamak: Conclusions

 We present a technique to learn a fully data-driven dynamics model to characterize the evolution of plasma in a tokamak device.
 The dynamics model, which leverages multiple components to mitigate the compounding error issue and improve accuracy during autoregression, exhibits high fidelity and appealing extrapolation capability.
 It effectively supports the fast training of an RL-based high-dimensional trajectory control policy, which together with the real-time plasma diagnostic empowered by EFITNN, can directly manipulate the magnetic coil voltages to transform the plasma state toward desired configurations.

 Our work demonstrates the feasibility of data-driven, end-to-end learning and control of plasma current and shape.
 By avoiding reliance on first-principle-based simulators \cite{degrave2022magnetic} and auxiliary controlling commands from historical data or controllers \cite{seo_development_2022,seo2021feedforward,seo_avoiding_2024,char2023offline, char2024pid,abbate_general_2023}, our approach significantly differs from existing works.
 High-dimensional control over a learned model falls into the general scope of model-based reinforcement learning (MBRL) \cite{moerland_modelbased_2023}.
-In this regard, as in Fig. \ref{fig:diagram}b, instead of evolving the plasma state, Ref. \cite{seo_avoiding_2024} mainly uses the output of the learned dynamics model to generate a competent reward function, which limits its applicability to localized reactive control only.
+In this regard, as in Supplementary Figure 1a, instead of evolving the plasma state, Ref. \cite{seo_avoiding_2024} mainly uses the output of the learned dynamics model to generate a competent reward function, which limits its applicability to localized reactive control only.
 Meanwhile, as in Fig. \ref{fig:MPC}, Ref. \cite{abbate_general_2023} conducts a receding (limited-term) horizon control through computation-intensive MPC, which involves cumbersome online autoregression of the dynamics model for trajectory sampling, making real-time deployment challenging \cite{Lore_2023}.
-On the contrary, as in Fig. \ref{fig:diagram}c, our work provides a proof-of-concept study on long-term high-dimensional dynamics model learning, which further enables the training and deployment of the independent PPO actor for complex magnetic control.
+On the contrary, as in Supplementary Figure 1b, our work provides a proof-of-concept study on long-term high-dimensional dynamics model learning, which further enables the training and deployment of the independent PPO actor for complex magnetic control.